Latino Outdoors Audience, Partners, and Contributors

 Melissa Avery – Regional Coordinator, San Francisco Bay Area

 After leaving government work and entering motherhood, Melissa understood that being outdoors was essential to parenting and continued her outdoor lifestyle with her children.
 With camping, hiking, backpacking and anything outdoors among her activities, she and her family are up for a challenge.
-In August 2012, she began blogging about her family outdoor adventures because so many of her friends and family were curious about her outdoor lifestyle.
-She was given the trail name “Chasqui Mom” because of her Peruvian heritage and motherhood and made this name her blog identity as well, because just as the Chasquis were the Incan Emperor mountain runners that relayed important information, she wanted to be a messenger of the outdoors, in to particular Latino families and youth.
-You can follow her blog here: http://www.chasquimom.com/
+In August 2012, Melissa began blogging about her family outdoor adventures because so many of her friends and family were curious about her outdoor lifestyle.
+She was given the trail name “Chasqui Mom” because of her Peruvian heritage and motherhood, and used the name, http://www.chasquimom.com/, her blog identity as well, because just as the Chasquis were the Incan Emperor mountain runners that relayed important information, she wanted to be a messenger of the outdoors, in particular, to Latino families and youth.

 Melissa is also a youth leader with her husband at her local church, Iglesia Esperanza Viva, where she has integrated a wilderness program into the church’s regular youth activities with much success.
-During her nine years as a leader, she has led many camping, hiking, backpacking and even international outreach/camping trips to Ensenada, Mexico with her Jr. High and High School students.
+During her nine years as a leader, she has led many camping, hiking, backpacking and even international outreach and camping trips to Ensenada, Mexico with her junior high and high school students.
 Melissa believes that with all the complex issues our young people are confronted with, it is beneficial to give them the opportunity to gain real perspective on the world, understand true poverty and service, and develop integrity and character through exposure to the outdoors.

-For LO, she focuses her time partnering with organizations and facilitating outdoor activities, such as camping, hiking and backpacking with families and youth students in the San Francisco Bay Area.
+For LO, Melissa focuses her time partnering with organizations and facilitating outdoor activities, such as camping, hiking, and backpacking with families and youth students in the San Francisco Bay Area.
+To contact Melissa for any LO-related communications, collaborations, or outing requests, please send her an email to email@example.com!

 Juan Telles – Regional Coordinator, Central Valley Area